-The Digital Press at the University of North Dakota is committed to producing a small number of high-quality publications in archaeology, the art of archaeology, North Dakota history, petroculture, and politics & current affairs.
+The Digital Press at the University of North Dakota is committed to producing a small number of high-quality publications in archaeology, the art of archaeology, North Dakota history, petroculture, and politics, public history & humanities.
 The Digital Press is also proud to partner with two journals to publish special supplements and volumes.

 The volumes are published, as often as possible, as open access under various Creative Commons licenses.

 Our publications are made available as free-to-download or low-cost paperbacks.

 By G.D.R.
 Sanders, Sarah A. James, and Alicia Carter Johnson